 Related: Best Credit Cards for Groceries.

-Fees Associated With the CIBC AC Conversion Card
+CIBC AC Conversion Visa Prepaid Card Fees

 Applying for your initial card is free of charge.
 However, if you lose your card and need a replacement, use ATMs a lot outside Canada, or pay for transactions denominated in currencies that are not on your card, other fees may apply as shown on their website below:

-Other Pros of the CIBC AC Conversion Card
+Pros of the CIBC AC Conversion Card

 In addition to its convenience and potential fee and exchange rate savings, the CIBC AC Conversion Card offers some other benefits, including: